infinum/wordpress-handbook/Automated testing in WordPress/Core tests.md

 * . – Each dot signifies one “test” that passed.
 * S means a test was skipped.
 This usually means that the test is only valid in certain configurations, such as when a test requires Multisite.
 * F means a test failed.
 More output on what exactly failed and where will be shown.
-* E means a test failed due to a PHP error, warning, or notice.
+* E means a test failed because of a PHP error, warning, or notice.
 * I means a test was marked as incomplete.

 ### Testing inside VVV